 Once thought to be a powerful and safe solution to treating pain, opioids are now known as the cause of an addiction crisis that will take decades to solve.
 With over one hundred people in the United States overdosing on opioids every day, the opioid crisis is a public health nightmare.
 The total cost of prescription opioid abuse and misuse in the United States is nearly 80 billion dollars per year, and this only includes the impact of legal opioids.
 With prescription opioid use often leading to illicit opioid use, the cost is likely far higher.
 Even more tragic is that none of the research can capture the human cost.

 Each year the opioid crisis results in lost lives, broken families, and broken hearts.
-Sadly, much of the heartbreak could have been avoided if the pharmaceutical companies had been honest when doctors and patients asked questions, including is Vicodin addictive.
+Sadly, much of the heartbreak could have been avoided if the pharmaceutical companies had been honest when doctors and patients asked questions, including whether Vicodin is addictive.
 At Evolve Indy, we‘ve seen the destruction caused by opioids, and we are here to help you change your story.

 What Is Vicodin?